The approved COVID-19 vaccines, including Johnson & Johnson's one-shot vaccine, provide optimal protection against the virus.

 Side effects are normal signs that our bodies are building protection.
 They may affect your ability to do daily activities, but they should go away in a few days.
 Common side effects reported so far are pain and swelling at the injection site or upper arm.
-Others may include fever, chills, tiredness, and headache.
+Others may include muscle aches and weakness, fever, chills, tiredness, and headache.

 When you receive your vaccine, you will be required to wait at least 15-30 minutes to check for an allergic reaction, which is rare but may occur in some people, especially those with a history of anaphylaxis.
 If you fall into this category, speak with your doctor about the vaccine.

 Will I need a vaccine every year?